 He specializes in reviving underperforming departments, breaking down silos, and rebuilding teams and systems from the inside out.
 Whether leading large-scale turnarounds or reimagining a stalled strategy, Eric brings a unique combination of entrepreneurial energy, philosophical grounding, and practical systems thinking, and most importantly, teaches others to do the same.

-Most fundraising programs are still built on a transactional logic: identify, ask, thank, repeat.
+Most fundraising programs are still built on a transactional logic: identify, ask, thank, and repeat.

 The work that follows looks busy — and produces fragility.
 Donors feel processed.
 Staff burn out chasing numbers.
-Boards lose confidence in a function they were never given language for.
+And boards lose confidence in a function they were never given language for.

 Neurophilanthropy begins from a different premise.
 Donors give from who they are becoming, not from the urgency of what they're told.
 Trust is an architecture you build — through timing, language, dignity, and follow-through.
 Meaning is the lagging output that revenue eventually matches.